-I’d put in whatever form elements I want to use as “boilerplate.”
+- I’d put in whatever form elements I want to use as “boilerplate.”
 I could, for example, put in bare bones of a federal court pleading header, my special table-based “footer trick,” and a form Certificate of Service.

 The trick to making a Word document into a template is how you save it.
-A Word template has the extension .dot in Word 2002 and 2003 or .dotx in Word 2007 and 2010.
+A Word template has the extension .dotx in Word 2007 and up.
 To save a document as a template, here’s how you do it in the various versions of Word:

 - Version 2007: Click the Microsoft Office Button (the round button in the upper left-hand corner) and choose Save As.
 Choose a location for your template, then choose Word Template in the Save As Type box.

 - Versions 2010 and up: Go to the File tab and choose Save As, then proceed as with version 2007.

-Now, the next time I create a new federal court pleading, all I have to do is create a new document (File, New in versions 2002 and 2003; Microsoft Office Button, New in version 2007; and File tab, New in versions 2010 and up), choosing the template I’ve just created so that I start with a basic layout already in place.
+Now, the next time I create a new federal court pleading, all I have to do is create a new document (File tab, New), choosing the template I’ve just created so that I start with a basic layout already in place.

 What sort of templates will you be building, now that you know how?